Mount Victoria railway station: History

 The present Sydney-bound platform was built to serve the duplication west to Hartley in 1911, and the present buildings provided.
 It featured a second Railway Refreshment Room with the traditional lantern roof, which closed in 1957.
 The 1911 Up platform building is roofed with slates.
 This is possibly the last station to utilise slates as a roofing material.

 The station's history is closely linked to Jenolan Caves.
 The station was the destination for the famous "Caves Express" which operated between the 1920s and 1942 conveying holidaymakers to the Blue Mountains.
 It was also the nightly destination of the famous "The Fish" train from Sydney.
 It was the only destination on the NSW railway system to have two named trains terminate, one for commuters and the other for tourists.

 The pedestrian footbridge linking both platforms was of truss form and built in 1911, replacing an earlier c.1896 bridge.
 It is largely in original condition and is typical of the design used throughout the NSW railway system.

 A Station Master's Cottage was also constructed in 1868 and was similar to another 11 residences on the Blue Mountains built in stone.
 The structure was demolished over 30 years ago but the keystone showing the date of construction is still extant.
 It is now located in the Baden Powell Park, Mount Victoria.
 The history of the cottage is important as it illustrates that residences not always reflected the status of the occupant.
 In this case, the Station Master received the same type and size structure as did Gatekeepers on the line.

 The train involved in the 1977 Granville Rail Disaster, consisting of eight passenger carriages hauled by 46 class electric locomotive 4620, commenced its journey towards Sydney's Central Railway Station at 6:09 am.
 At approximately 8:10 am, whilst approaching Granville railway station, the locomotive derailed and struck one of the steel-and-concrete pillars supporting the bridge carrying Bold Street over the railway cutting, causing the bridge to fall on the derailed train, killing 84 passengers.
 "The Day of the Roses" and its associated death toll has been regarded as Australia's worst peacetime railway accident, eclipsing the death toll of the Camp Mountain Rail Accident that occurred in Queensland on 5 May 1947.

 Platforms and services

 Mount Victoria has two side platforms.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow.
 Some services terminate at Mount Victoria and stable in the sidings west of the station.
 The Bathurst Bullet operates two evening services to Bathurst.